-The main function of the heat sensor circuit is to sense heat.
-Which is located on this side of the sensor.
-When the temperature exceeds a certain value it is displayed with the help of a flashing LED.
-Heat sensor circuits are used in various places such as in all our computers and in large high tech kitchen etc.
+The main function of the heat sensor circuit is to sense heat, which is located on this side of the sensor.
+When the temperature exceeds a certain value, it is displayed with the help of a flashing LED.
+Heat sensor circuits are used in various places, such as in all our computers and in large high-tech kitchens, etc.

 Operating Principle of Heat Sensor Circuit Diagram:

 A simple diagram of the heat sensor is shown below.
 The BC548 transistor thermistor (110 ohms) is one of the few components used in heat sensors.
 A clear explanation of these components is given below.

 110 Ohms Thermistor: This thermistor is used to detect heat.